jasonkylefrank/turborepo-with-tailwind/README.md

 Using `Vite`'s "library mode" worked decent but I could not find a way to hot-reload changes made to components in the `ui` package when consuming them in the apps. `Vite` does support hot-reloading when you're using instances of your components _in the same project_, but I have not yet found a way to extend that hot-reloading to _other (consuming) projects_ in the same monorepo.

 As such, the best approach I've found so far is to not compile the components or styles in the `ui` package and instead transpile in the consuming apps of the monorepo.

+## Branch descriptions

+As of this writing, I've published a few branches, each of which shows a different compilation strategy for the `ui` package:

+- `transpile`: The `ui` package does not compile anything.
+Instead, the consuming apps (`web` and `docs`) use the `transpileModules` property in the `next.config.js` file to instruct the Next.js build script to compile the `ui` package.
+- `vite-css-modules`: The `ui` package is compiled by Vite, using the **"library mode"** approach.
+You can see the specifics about that in the `vite.config.ts` file in the `ui` package.
+Note that I performed additional adjustments to the `ui` package's `package.json` to get this appraoch to work compared to the `transpile` approach.